Newtyle: Education

 Newtyle school provides education at primary level up to year 7 after which pupils travel elsewhere for secondary education.
 The school provided two years of secondary education until 1998.
 Local government boundary changes have seen different generations of Newtyle pupils receive their secondary education at Forfar Academy, Harris Academy in Dundee, Monifieth High School and latterly at Webster's High School in Kirriemuir.
 A new school was constructed in 2009 to replace the old building which had been in use since 1963.

 Economy

 There are no major employers in Newtyle, but a number of small local businesses also provide employment within the village.
 A large part of the working population commutes to Dundee.

 Notable people

-James Robertson, the novelist, together with his wife, lives in converted villa that was once a branch of the Royal Bank of Scotland in Newtyle.
+The poet William Thom worked as a weaver in Newtyle in the 1830s.
+James Robertson, the novelist, together with his wife, lives in a converted villa that was once a branch of the Royal Bank of Scotland in Newtyle.